s3r3t0/web-extension/README.md

 The extension is designed to work with Firefox.
 It may work with other browsers that support WebExtensions API, but it is not guaranteed.
 The other browsers are not tested at the moment.

+### Why the extension does not load properly in Flatpak Firefox?

+Flatpak applications are sandboxed, which can cause issues with loading raw extensions.
+To resolve this, you may need to load the extension in its bundled form (zip file).
+For more details see [Installing](#installing) section.

 ## Acknowledgements